 All superintendents and principals will confront serious student misconduct at some point in their careers.
 Administrators need to be certain of what rights students have to attend school, and what steps must occur before removing a student from school.

 Schools generate and receive enormous quantities of paper and digital records in the conduct of their normal operations.
 Organizing, managing and retaining all of these records presents difficult challenges, particularly in light of the complex web of federal/state laws, regulations and court rules that apply.

 This full-day program is designed for school employers who want to learn when and how to apply the FMLA, the ADA and their own policies to employee leave issues.

-All supervisors are tasked with ensuring that their employees are performing to their potential, and that requires creating an effective workplace where performance is rewarded, expectations are clear, and employees who are not performing or are engaging in misconduct are dealt with clearly and fairly.
+All supervisors are tasked with ensuring that their employees are performing to their potential, and that requires creating an effective workplace where expectations are clear, and employees who are not performing are dealt with clearly and fairly.

 Now that the Supreme Court has ruled on what appropriate programming is for complicated children with disabilities, schools must really look hard at the child’s “unique circumstances” in order to develop “appropriately ambitious” programming!